ceramicstudio/js-glaze/docs/modules/devtools.md

 import { model as webAccountsModel } from '@datamodels/identity-accounts-web'

-const ceramic = new CeramicClient() const manager = new ModelManager(ceramic)
+const ceramic = new CeramicClient() const manager = new ModelManager({ ceramic })

 // Add the imported models to the manager manager.addJSONModel(basicProfileModel) manager.addJSONModel(cryptoAccountsModel) manager.addJSONModel(webAccountsModel)

-// Once published, the streams are available on the Ceramic node await manager.toPublished()
+// Once deployed, the streams are available on the Ceramic node await manager.deploy()
 ```

 ## Classes